Updated on March 15h, 2022 by Nikolaos Sismanis

 Many of the fund’s holdings, however, are not listed, and consist of private investment in their early stages, before commercialization.
-Out of RA Capital’s 198+ private investments, nearly 97 have resulted in a successful exit, which is a testament to management’s skills in identifying diamonds in the rough early on and nurturing them.
+Out of RA Capital’s 278 private investments, approximately 135 have resulted in a successful exit, which is a testament to management’s skills in identifying diamonds in the rough and nurturing them.

 Some of the company’s private highlights include the following investments:

 Novavax, Inc. (NVAX)

 Despite being a publicly listed company, RA Capital entered into a $200 million private funding round earlier in June, as Novavax was in need of capital.
 RA Capital’s expertise and value-creation in the sector quickly materialized, as shares have more than tripled since.

 Moderna, Inc. (MRNA)

 Moderna has been occupying the investing headlines over the past few months, due to the rollout of its COVID-19 vaccine.
 The company has been publicly listed for nearly two years, in which period shares have rewarded investors with multi-bagger returns.
 RA Capital invested in the company back in 2015, at a fraction of its current valuation.

 Pandion Therapeutics Holdco LLC (PAND)

 RA Capital Management is a special hedge fund.
-While the fund’s public-equity returns may seem weak, its actual returns should be much higher, derived froth investing in healthcare companies before they go public.
-Mr. Kolchinsky and his team are true value-creation experts with deep industry know-how.
+While the fund’s public-equity returns may seem depressed, its actual returns should be much higher, derived from investing in healthcare companies before they go public.
+Mr. Kolchinsky and his team are true value-creation experts with deep industry knowledge.